HRizwan1/2019-team-06f/reports/sprint-03/report.md

 ### Project Accomplishments: Goals Accomplished (17/20)

-* Built a slave database server using Packer and Vagrant
+* Successfully built a slave database server using Packer
-* Built Redis cache server using Packer and Vagrant
+* Built Redis cache server using Packer
 * Fixed binding Error:50-server.cnf (ignored causing a binding error due to permissions) from one of our github issues last sprint
 * Created layouts for user/admin interface
 * Designed & Created tables for users and pictures using MySQL